GA-repos/HTML-and-CSS/readme.md

 The generic block element used for these purposes is the `div`.
 We'll see more `div`s when we talk about using flex-box for advanced alignment.

 There are many many more CSS properties and nearly no limit to what CSS will let us do but these building blocks will take us a very long way.
-Check out the significant difference just these 25 lines (14 declarations) of CSS have made.
+Check out the significant difference just this bit of CSS has made.

 ## Importing Fonts: You do (Bonus)